3C4D/dataset_generation/DATASET/explanation_profiles.md

 For example, if you choose 7 for the percentage parameter, each profile will be 7% of the global generated data.

+An example is given in the folder ds_mark1 (after the program execution)